What is the abbr Tag?

-If you wish for screen readers to spell out an abbreviation, rather than try to pronounce it as an entire word, you can use the CSS property
+If you wish screen readers to spell out an abbreviation rather than try to pronounce it as an entire word, you can use the CSS property

-Where the abbreviation is part of the language, such as “Mr”, you may want to use the ‘aria-label’ to have it pronounced properly, such as “Mister”.
+Where the abbreviation is part of the language, such as “Mr”, you may want to use the ‘aria-label’ to pronounce it phonetically correct, such as “Mister”.

-A better way of dealing with abbreviations is to give the explanation in full words as part of the text.
+A better way of dealing with abbreviations is to explain them in full words as part of the text.
 This is commonly done for the first occurrence of the acronym in the content.
 For example:

 The WTO, or World Trade Organization, has launched a dispute with Europe over state subsidies.
 The WTO said that ….